Wilton Guerrero

-Wilton Álvaro Guerrero (born October 24, 1974) is a former second baseman in Major League Baseball.
-He played for the Los Angeles Dodgers (1996–1998), Montreal Expos (1998–2000, 2002), Cincinnati Reds (2001–2002), and Kansas City Royals (2004).
-He is the older brother of Vladimir Guerrero and cousin of Cristian Guerrero.
+Wilton Álvaro Guerrero (born October 24, 1974) is a Dominican former professional baseball second baseman.
+He played for the Los Angeles Dodgers (1996–1998), Montreal Expos (1998–2000, 2002), Cincinnati Reds (2001–2002), and Kansas City Royals (2004) of Major League Baseball.
+He is the older brother of Baseball Hall of Famer Vladimir Guerrero, cousin of Cristian Guerrero, and uncle of Vladimir Guerrero Jr..

 According to MLB official records, Wilton Guerrero was born on October 24, 1974.
 However, this date is believed to be incorrect given the fact that his brother Vladimir was born less than four months later on February 9, 1975.
 Vladimir's birth date was originally listed as February 9, 1976, but he was revealed to be a year older in 2009.
-At this time, Wilton no longer played in the Major Leagues, making it likely that nobody noticed or nobody cared about correcting Wilton's birth date.
+At this time, Wilton no longer played in the Major Leagues, making it likely that nobody noticed or cared about correcting Wilton's birth date.

 He was a utility player and played strong defense at any position he played.
 Although he had the ability to hit for average, he had limited power.
 A switch hitter, most of his power came while batting right handed.
-He hit only 3 of his 11 career home runs while batting left handed despite many more career at bats from that side.
+He hit only 3 of his 11 career home runs while batting left handed despite many more career at-bats from that side.

 Career

-Los Angeles Dodgers (1996-1998)
+Los Angeles Dodgers (1996–1998)

 On October 8, 1991, Guerrero was signed out of the Dominican Republic by the Los Angeles Dodgers.

-After several seasons in the minor leagues, punctuated by hitting a combined .346 at Double A and Triple-A in 1995, and .344 in Triple-A in 1996, Guerrero was called up to the Dodgers at 21 years old late in the 1996 seasons.
+After several seasons in the minor leagues, punctuated by hitting a combined .346 at Double A and Triple-A in 1995, and .344 in Triple-A in 1996, Guerrero was called up to the Dodgers at 21 years of age in the 1996 season.
 He made his major league debut on September 3, 1996, against the New York Mets.
 He recorded his first hit on Opening Day 1997 (April 1) against the Philadelphia Phillies, with a first inning single off Curt Schilling.
 His first home run came two weeks later, on April 16, against the Mets' Rick Reed.

 However, on June 1, 1997, the Dodgers rookie led off against the St. Louis Cardinals by breaking his bat on a grounder to second.
 Rather than try to run it out, Guerrero scrambled to pick up the pieces of his shattered bat, making the umpires suspicious.
 Plate umpire Steve Rippley noticed cork in one of the shattered pieces, and showed it to crew chief and third-base umpire Bruce Froemming, who immediately ejected Guerrero.
 He was suspended eight games and fined $1,000.
 Additionally, his tenure in Los Angeles was plagued by numerous mental mistakes that kept him from becoming a regular starter.
 Despite these issues, however, Guerrero proved a solid contact hitter with an ability to hit for average, posting a .291 average in 1997.
-However, he did not hit for power, with only 4 home runs, and despite being known as a speedy runner, he only stole 6 bases in 1997 while being caught 5 times.
+However, he did not hit for power, with only four home runs, and despite being known as a speedy runner, he only stole six bases in 1997 while being caught five times.